andynog/firecracker-microvm-samples/microvm-echo-time/README.md

 The current UTC time is 08:19:29 PM
 ```

-- Hit Ctrl+C to stop the program
+- Hit Ctrl+C to stop the program (This is not working, to stop just close the terminal.
+See [issue](https://github.com/andynog/firecracker-microvm-samples/issues/1))

 - To stop the microVM and firecracker just close both terminal windows.

-#### Rebuilding the rootfs and including a modified Rust executable
+### Rebuilding the rootfs and including a modified Rust executable

 **NOTE:**
  - Please ensure you don't have any firecracker or microVM running before proceeding with this step.